janosh/blog/content/posts/2019-03-04~disqus-comments/disqus-comments.md

 ## Comment counts in post previews

-If you'd like your blog post previews to show a count of the number of comments each post received, simply import `disqus-react`'s `CommentCount` in the relevant post preview component and provide it the exact same config object as `DiscussionEmbed`.
+If you'd like your blog post previews to show a count of the number of comments each post received, simply import `disqus-react`'s `CommentCount` in the relevant post preview component and provide it the same config object as `DiscussionEmbed`.

 ```js:title=src/components/postMeta/index.js
 import React from 'react'